 The primary objective of fire suppression on OCTA lands is to control wildfires to protect public safety while causing the least damage to OCTA Preserve resources.
 Natural resources will be taken into consideration where feasible.
-Fireline placement is determined on a number of factors, including time, fuels, topography, and available resources.
+Line placement is determined on a number of factors, including time, fuels, topography, and available resources.
 The 2016 M2 Conservation Plan states, "The FMP will identify wildfire suppression activities and strategies, access points, fire hydrants, and potential staging areas.
 The FMP will emphasize a fire suppression strategy of controlling any smaller fires on site if possible.
 Larger fires coming from outside the Preserve and moving across the Preserve may require control tactics within the Preserve.
 In these instances, OCFA will establish defenses within and nearby any adjacent homes to protect life and property.
-The Preserve Manager, Conservation Plan Administrator and OCFA should collaborate to define the least damaging suppression strategy within the FMP and delineate this preferred area(s) graphically."
-Determining the least damaging suppression strategy includes weighing, for example, the impact of possible damage from soil disturbance from dozer lines with those of a possible larger fire size (and potential for facilitation of invasive plant species) due to the backfire.
+The Preserve Manager, Conservation Plan Administrator and OCFA should collaborate to define the least damaging suppression strategy includes weighing, for example, the impact of possible damage from soil disturbance from dozer lines with those of a possible larger fire size (and potential for facilitation of invasive plant species) due to the backfire.